Background pattern

 Warnings and precautions

-Consult your doctor before starting to take Twynsta if you have or have had any of the following conditions or diseases:
+Consult your doctor before starting to take Twynsta if you have or have had any of the following disorders or diseases:

-• high levels of aldosterone (leading to water and salt retention in the body and imbalance of various minerals in the blood).
+• High levels of aldosterone (leading to water and salt retention in the body along with imbalance of various blood minerals).

-• low blood pressure (hypotension), which may occur if you are dehydrated (excessive loss of body water) or have a salt deficiency due to diuretic treatment, a low-salt diet, diarrhea, or vomiting.
+• Low blood pressure (hypotension), which can occur if you are dehydrated (excessive loss of body water) or have low salt levels due to treatment with diuretics, a low-salt diet, diarrhea, or vomiting.

-• unstable angina (chest pain associated with the heart at rest or with minimal exertion).
+• Chest pain associated with the heart at rest or with minimal exertion (unstable angina).

-• heart attack that occurred in the last four weeks.
+• A heart attack that occurred in the last four weeks.

 Consult your doctor before starting to take Twynsta: